Third-party management: Regulation

 Due to regulatory requirements, third-party management is most prevalent in the financial sector.
 The use of third-party management systems is mandated by the Office of the Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), and Federal Reserve for U.S. national banks and federal savings associations as part of the 2023 Interagency Guidance on Third-Party Relationships: Risk Management.
 The British Financial Conduct Authority (FCA) requires, under the SYSC 8.1 'Outsourcing Requirements', that critical functions conducted by third parties must be continuously monitored.

 The healthcare sector also has growing regulatory requirements that require third-party management.
 HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting private patient data.
-There are regulations around the saving and storing of PHI, Protected Health Information which can be even more valuable than credit card information.
-The HITECH Act, signed in 2009 requires increased privacy and security obligations and extends those obligations to business associates.
+There are regulations around the saving and storing of PHI (Protected Health Information), which can be even more valuable than credit card information.
+The HITECH Act, signed in 2009, requires increased privacy and security obligations and extends those obligations to business associates.

-While other industries are not required by law to have third-party management systems in place, most non-financial companies are bound by anti-bribery/anti-corruption (ABAC) and other regulations.
+While other industries are not required by law to have third-party management systems in place, most non-financial companies are bound by anti-bribery/anti-corruption (ABAC) and other regulations, such as the U.S. Foreign Corrupt Practices Act and United Kingdom Bribery Act 2010.
 Consequently, many of them manage their third parties and have adopted third-party-management solutions.

-Third-party management solutions

-Third-party management solutions are technologies and systems designed to automate the performance of one or more third-party management processes or functions.
-Such solutions are external-facing and designed to complement internal-facing governance, risk and compliance (GRC) systems and processes.
-They run on both on-premises-installed and SaaS-delivered enterprise platforms.

-Security ratings services (SRS), subscription services which "provide continuous, independent quantitative security analysis and scoring for organizational entities," are gaining popularity as well.
-The market for SRS becomes increasingly competitive as providers such as BitSight and Panorays offer companies to compile different risk factors to calculate a quantitative score for vendor comparison.